bsc-pm/ompss-ee/source/ompss-ee/README.rst

 This documentation contains examples and exercises using the OmpSs programming model.

 .. note::
-   There is a PDF version of this document at http://pm.bsc.es/ompss-docs/examples/OmpSsExamples.pdf You can also dowload all the examples and exercises from http://pm.bsc.es/ompss-docs/examples/ompss-ee.tar.gz
+   A PDF version of this document is available in http://pm.bsc.es/ompss-docs/examples/OmpSsExamples.pdf, and all the example source codes in http://pm.bsc.es/ompss-docs/examples/ompss-ee.tar.gz

 System configuration
 ---------------------